Account Verification and Identification Required To Bet Online in the UK

 - The bookmaker/casino may have verified who you are simply from the details you provided at registration, in which case there is nothing to worry about.

-- You are yet to hit the withdrawal threshold for verification, some betting sites will let you withdraw up to around £2,000 before you are required to got through further money laundering and fraud checks.
+- You have been age verified but are yet to hit the withdrawal threshold for further verification, some betting sites will let you withdraw up to around £2,000 before you are required to got through further money laundering and fraud checks.

 - This could be because you are betting with an unlicensed bookie.
 Whilst it is illegal to operate in the UK without a licence many unlicensed companies still accept UK players.
 This may seem like an attractive option to avoid verification but if you do bet with operators like this you will have no legal protection.
 They can just close your account and you may never see your funds again.
 Every UK licenced bookie will display their licence information at the bottom of their pages, if you don't see this then don't sign up.
 Every bookie we list is fully UK licenced and you can find details of all of their licence numbers here.